alex-w-hunt/CTF_Writeups/Hack The Box/Monteverde.md

 # Key Takeaways
 - When password spraying, it is usually worth trying the username as the password to look for easy wins (user.txt).
-- If permissions are available, look to Azure AD, ADSync for possible credentials/vulnerabilities (root.txt).
+- If permissions are available and Azure AD is in use, look to Azure AD + ADSync for possible credentials/vulnerabilities (root.txt).

 # Overview
 - Platform: Windows